Abejs/training/my_first_blog.md

 ## How to add a template in Abe

 Abe uses regular HTML templates.
-You can grab or create any HTML5 template to create your blog.
-For a template to be able to work inside Abe, you'll to make sure of 2 things:
+You can grab or create any HTML5 template for your blog.
+For a template to be able to work inside Abe, you'll have to make sure of 2 things:
 - The name of your template file will be used as the template name. ie. my_cool_template.html => name: my_cool_template.
-All the assets directories used in your template (js, css, images, ...) must be enclosed inside a directory named with your template name + "_files". ie. my_cool_template_files
+All the assets directories used in your template (js, css, images, ...) must be enclosed in a directory named with your template name + "_files". ie. my_cool_template_files
 - In your html template, make sure that your assets are linked in absolute format. ie. <script src="my.js"></script> becomes <script src="/my.js"></script>

 Once your template is ready, put it + its assets directory in the directory "/templates" of your blog.
-Abe will automatically detect your changes in the directory /templates.
 Once done, refresh your browser.
 On the left side, you'll see that the dropwon list now contains an entry with the name of your template (ie. my_cool_template).

 You're ready to go !

 Create a new content:
 - Select a template in the drop down list
-- Git your content a name
+- Give a name to your content
 - Click on "create"

 You'll see the Editor: